 In December, I took a long break to modify my website to cater to the right crowd.
 And I spent more time writing a solid Business Plan.

 And guess what happened?

-They enthusiastically start a blog and churn out blog posts faster than you can say “cheese cracker”, and within a few months there’s not a peep from them.
+They enthusiastically start a blog and churn out blog posts faster than you can say “cheese cracker,” and within a few months, there’s not a peep from them.

 And you never hear from them again.

-Because they were blogging just to earn a quick buck.
+Because they were just blogging to earn a quick buck.